The Paris Tuberculosis Hospital, located in Paris, Kentucky, was constructed from 1946 to 1948.

-The Paris Tuberculosis Hospital was located in Paris, Kentucky and was constructed from 1946 to 1948.
-The facility was dedicated on June 14, 1950 with an estimated 1,500 attending the opening ceremonies.1 The hospital was the third such facility in the state constructed with others in Ashland, London, Madisonville and Glasgow, and the 100-bed facility was designed to house tuberculosis patients.
-At the time, no cure to the disease was known, according to Commissioner of Health Bruce Underwood, and an estimated 1,500 died each year from tuberculosis.
+Designed for just patients riddled with tuberculosis, the 1–bed hospital was dedicated on June 14, 1950 with an estimated 1,500 attending the opening ceremonies.1 It was the third such facility in the state, constructed with others in Ashland, London, Madisonville and Glasgow.
+The state provided $2.7 million towards the administrative and operational costs of the facilities, a drop in the bucket for what was needed.
+At the time, no cure to the disease was known, according to Commissioner of Health Bruce Underwood, withan estimated 1,500 dying each year from the disease.

 - “Paris, Bourbon County Welcome Tuberculosis Hospital.”
 Bourbon County Citizen (Paris) 15 March 1989.
 3 Dec.
 2007: 15.